owlsdepartment/ovee/docs/guide/built-in/use-component-context.md

 # Use Component Context

 A helper composable to get current components context.
+It's not fully typed, as it's cannot always assume a context it's used in.

 ```ts
 import { useComponentContext } from 'ovee.js'